loudoweb/SpriterHaxeEngine/README.md

 Known issues
 ------------
- - interpolation are not enough smooth (end of animation only)
+ - interpolation are not enough smooth at the end of a looping animation (need to check if the interpolation with the first frame is ok)
- - alpha on BitmapLibrary when no scale and no rotation (copypixels)
+ - [Flash, Windows] alpha on BitmapLibrary when no scale and no rotation (copypixels)
- - reset character mapping doesn't work
+ - reset character mapping doesn't work (need to duplicate all the content of the array to make it working)
+ - [html5] some issues on html5 depending on the backend used and the Library used.